Puerto Rico seeks waiver of shipping restrictions to speed hurricane relief

 "They say that it is coming from the United States, but who are they giving it to because I haven't received any at my house?"
 Velasquez asked.
 "No one has knocked on my door and said, 'Here is some rice.'"

-The U.S. Federal Emergency Management Agency said by Wednesday that it had delivered more than 4.4 million meals and 6.5 million litres of water in Puerto Rico and the U.S. Virgin Islands since Maria ravaged the Caribbean.
+The FEMA said that by Wednesday that it had delivered more than 4.4 million meals and 6.5 million litres of water in Puerto Rico and the U.S. Virgin Islands since Maria ravaged the Caribbean.

 In Washington, Republican leaders who control both chambers of Congress have said they are prepared to boost disaster funding, but are waiting for a detailed request from the Trump administration.